 But, in order to understand what these assumptions are and why they matter, it is first necessary to review the proforma creation process.
 In this article, FNRP explains what is a proforma, what is a capitalization rate, or cap rate, and how to define and calculate the entry cap rate and exit cap rate.

 At First National Realty Partners, we create risk-adjusted returns for our investors.
-To learn more about the commercial real estate investments we offer, click here.
+Visit our opportunities page to learn more about the commercial real estate investments we offer.

 What is a Proforma?